dalodriguez/DPGEA/README.md

 Differential Pseudospatial Gradient Expression Analysis

-This repository provides a framework to explore pseudospatial scRNAseq.
+This repository provides a framework to explore scRNAseq datasets displaying pseudospatial distributions.
 The function calculates Differential Pseudospatial Gradient Expression (DPGEA) as transitional points within the pseusopace calculated using Monocle3.

 The repository allow to replicate the analysis available in Brunner et al. (2024) to identify tanycyte/ependyma specific and overlaping markers.
 The analysis can be done using the TanCDS file(downsampled) available in this repository.